amueller69/Law-School-Notes/Fall-2018/CivPro/03-Pleadings.md

 ## Twombly Standard

-* \"[i]n\ practices, a complaint...must contain either direct or inferential allegations respecting all the material elements necessary to sustain recovery under some viable legal theory."
+* "In practices, a complaint...must contain either direct or inferential allegations respecting all the material elements necessary to sustain recovery under some viable legal theory."
 * Conclusory Allegations v.
 Allegation of Fact
   * Conclusory Allegations
     * A bare restatement of elements in the cause of action or an allegation made by inferences drawn from other allegations.
 These are not entitled to a presumption of truth at the pleadings stage